 Booker T. Washington, a notable African-American educator, delivered an address at the opening ceremonies.
 His famous but controversial speech-"The Atlanta Compromise"-urged African Americans to focus on economic improvement rather than political and social rights.
-His ideas were supported by advocates of the New South but were rejected by many African-American leaders.
+His ideas were supported by New-South advocates but rejected by many African-American leaders.